jateen-kavita/IMDBClonePrj/README.md

 IMDb Clone
 An IMDb clone website built using modern web technologies.
 The website allows users to search for movies, view detailed information, and add them to their favorites.
-The data is fetched from the OMDB API, which provides detailed information about movies.
+The data is fetched from the OMDB API, which provides detailed movie information.

 Features
 Search Movies: Search for movies by title.